dssg/UPSG/doc/user_guide.rst

-By using the :func:`upsg.wrap.wrap_sklearn.wrap` function or the :func:`upsg.wrap.wrap_sklearn.wrap_and_make_instance` function we can make Stages from sklearn estimators or metrics with only a few lines of code.
+By using the :func:`upsg.wrap.wrap_sklearn.wrap` function or the :func:`upsg.wrap.wrap_sklearn.wrap_and_make_instance` function we can make Stages from sklearn estimators, metrics, or partition iterators with only a few lines of code.
 See API for more details

 ---------
 Pipelines